 Frozen Teething Rings

 A firm ring or teething toy is a great teething remedy for a fussy baby, as is an object that is just slightly cool.
 But, keep in mind you want to avoid giving your child something that's too firm or too cold, as both can make the discomfort worse.
-A toy that's frozen solid can bruise baby's tender gums, whereas a toy that's excessively cold can cause similar injury, according to the American Academy of Pediatrics (AAP).
+A toy that's frozen solid can bruise your baby's tender gums, whereas a toy that's excessively cold can cause similar injury, according to the American Academy of Pediatrics (AAP).
 It's OK to give your baby a slightly chilled teething ring; just make sure you stash it in the refrigerator, rather than the freezer.

 What Is Safe to Do